gabagoololxd/RetroSuite/README.md

 - Try out some pre-loaded games, or add your own; RetroSuite EMU will remember the ones you've added
 - RetroSuite EMU auto-saves your game as you play, but you can also manually save and load in save states

-RetroSuite Controller (Mobile App): React-native phone app that pairs with the Chrome app and acts as a controller for the retro console.
+RetroSuite Controller (Mobile App): React Native phone app that pairs with the Chrome app and acts as a controller for the retro console.

 ## Scrum Roles
  - Scrum Master: Colin Whitmarsh